SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 ####application.yml

 Positive
-: Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.
+: 1.
+Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.

+Positive
+: 2.
+Note the City name you used in the iot-data-collector microservice, as you would want to use the same city name to subscribe to TemperatureReading events.
+Otherwise, this microservice will end up receiving TemperatureReading events from all cities.

 ✅ Review the application.yml